es-labs/vue-antd-template/README.md

 Setting up your custom frontend

 **Notes:**
+- `apps/web-sample` is a sample skeleton that can be used as scaffolding
+  - `envs` folder
+    - `.env` is common to all environments for the app
     - `.env.[MODE]` indicates the environment file to use (command to use: npx vite build --mode $1)
-  - e.g. npx vite build --config src/apps/vite.config.js --mode ${{ github.event.inputs.env }}
-- `src/apps/apploader.js` will specify the path to `setup.js` of in your custom code folder
-- see **src/apps/web-sample/setup.js** on the frontend setup especially the ROUTES property
-- ROUTES property
+  - `ROUTES` property
     - use kebab-case, will be converted to Capital Case in menu display
     - only up to 1 submenu level
       - /first-level
       - /submenu/second-level
     - paths
       - '~/xxx.js' from **<project>/src** folder
       - '/xxx.js' from **<project>** folder
+- When you create a new application
+  - create it in the `apps` folder
+  - add folder entry to `apps/.gitignore` so that the folder can be included in git
+  - add new entry in the package.json folder to run the application
+    - e.g. npx vite build --config apps/<your-app-name>/vite.config.js --mode <environment>

 ### Sample Deployment - WIP